MituuZ/convo-forge/readme.md

 Keep your answers helpful, concise, and relevant to both the user's direct query and any file context provided.
 """

-# Show estimated token count compared to the model's on each prompt if the provider supports it
+# Show estimated token count compared to the model's on each prompt if the provider supports it (ollama yes, anthropic no)
 token_estimation = true

 # ollama/anthropic
 # To use anthropic, use must have an environment variable `ANTHROPIC_API_KEY` set with a valid API key
 provider = "ollama"

+# Control the token limit for anthropic models
+max_tokens = 1024

 # The program keeps track of the last history file here
 last_history_file = ""